Constructions and bounds for subspace codes: Preliminaries

-\end{nexercise} The \emph{minimum subspace distance} $\ds(\cC)$ of a subspace code $\cC$ is defined as where we formally set $\ds(\cC)=\infty$ if $\#\cC<2$, i.e., $\ds(\cC)>m$ for each integer $m$.
+where we formally set $\ds(\cC)=\infty$ if $\#\cC<2$, i.e., $\ds(\cC)>m$ for each integer $m$.
 The maximum possible cardinality of a subspace code in $\F_q^n$ with minimum subspace distance at least $d$ is denoted by $A_q(n,d)$.
 For constant dimension codes with codewords of dimension $k$ we denote the maximum possible cardinality by $A_q(n,d;k)$.
 Note that the subspace distance between two $k$-spaces satisfies $\ds(U,W)=2k-2\cdot\dim(U\cap W)=2\cdot\dim(U+W)-2k$, i.e., it is an even non-negative integer.
 For each subset $T\subseteq \{0,1,\dots,n\}$ we denote by $A_q(n,d;T)$ the maximum possible cardinality of a subspace code $\cC$ in $\F_q^n$ with $\ds(\cC)\ge d$ and $\dim(U)\in T$ for all $U\in\cC$, so that e.g.\ $A_q(n,d;k)=A_q(n,d;\{k\})$.
 Mostly we omit curly braces for one-element sets.
 If $\cC\subseteq \cG_q(n,k)$ with $d(\cC)\ge d$, then we also speak of an $(n,d;k)_q$--{\cdc}.
 From Equation~(\ref{eq_subspace_distance_meet}) we conclude that the dimension of the intersection of two codewords in $\cC$ is at most $k-d/2$ and also the minimum subspace distance is determined by the maximum dimension of the intersection of a pair of different codewords.\footnote{The same is true for the minimum dimension of the sum of two different codewords.
-The dimension of the sum of triples of codewords was considered in \cite{ballico2016higher} as another invariant of a {\cdc}.}
+The dimension of the sum of triples of codewords was e.g.\ considered in \cite{ballico2016higher} as another invariant of a {\cdc}.}

 \begin{nexercise} Let $B$ be a non-degenerated bilinear form on $\F_q^n$ and i.e., $U^\perp$ is the orthogonal complement of $U$ with respect to $B$.
 Show $\dim(U^\perp)=n-\dim(U)$ and $\ds(U^\perp,W^\perp)=\ds(U,W)$ for all $U,W\in\cP_q(n)$. \end{nexercise}